Rohan2309/Rohan2309/README.md

 - 🔭 I’m currently working on various web/app projects using Flutter,  React & Node.js in some organisations.
-- 🌱 I’m currently learning Redux, gatsby.js, graphql along with Augmented Reality.
+- 🌱 I’m currently improving my pre-existing skills.
 - 👯 I’m looking to collaborate on projects that will lead to personal development.
 - 💬 Ask me about technical stuffs.I would be happy to help!
 - 📫 How to reach me: rohanroy2309@gmail.com .